 CCP's annual birthday celebration for Ansel Adams is back!
 Join us to celebrate the release of Making a Photographer: The Early Work of Ansel Adams by CCP Chief Curator Dr. Rebecca Senf.
-Senf will discuss the book and new exhibition, Ansel Adams: Signature Style, followed by a book signing.
-Additionally, we are proud to team up with Parks in Focus to offer photo walks around the UArizona campus:
+To kick off the celebration, Senf will discuss the book and new exhibition, Ansel Adams: Signature Style, followed by a book signing.

 Join staff and volunteers from Parks in Focus—a program of the Udall Foundation and Western National Parks Association that has been connecting Tucson youth to nature through photography since 1999—for a fun, family-friendly guided photography walk around the University of Arizona campus.
 Bring your phone or digital point-and-shoot camera (or borrow one from them) and learn simple tips and tricks to take your nature photography to the next level.
 This program is geared toward youth, families, and beginning nature photographers and will require walking approximately 1 mile around campus.
 Youth participants must be accompanied by a parent/guardian.

 Interested in beating the crowds and getting a closer look at the Adams Archive?
 Click here to learn about our VIP Preview Experience taking place on Friday, February 28.